 How to find mortgages for over 55s

 Over 55 and looking for a mortgage that meets all your borrowing needs?
-Read on to find out more.
+You can, but there are more hoops to jump through.

-If you’re 55 years or older and interested in taking out a home loan, the good news is that it is possible to take out a mortgage with many leading Australian lenders.
-However, you will need to go the extra mile to prove your ability to repay the loan, and there are a few risks you should be aware of before taking on any debt. variable rate comparison rate Apply for the Household Capital Refinance Variable Home Loan and Borrowers over 60 can refinance to this competitive, variable reverse mortgage.
+If you're 55 years or older and interested in taking out a home loan, the good news is that it is possible to take out a mortgage with many Australian lenders.
+However, you will need to go the extra mile to prove your ability to repay the loan, and there are a few risks you should be aware of before taking on any debt.

 Why might I need a mortgage?

 There are a few different reasons why you might need to take out a home loan as a senior, including:

 - Buying a home.
 You don't need to be a young 20- or 30-year-old to be looking for a mortgage to buy your own home.
 After decades of renting, you may have decided it's time to settle somewhere more permanent.

 - Buying an investment property.
 If you've got spare capital that you'd like to invest, purchasing an investment property could provide ongoing rental income and the potential for capital gains.